-The Wake-On-LAN header is located on WOL.
-Refer to Table 2-11 for pin definitions.
-You must enable the LAN Wake-Up setting in BIOS to use this function (p.
-4-15).
-(You must also have a LAN card with a Wake-on-LAN connector and cable to use this feature.)
+The Wake-On-LAN header is designated as WOL.
+Refer to Table 2-20 for pin definitions.
+You must enable the LAN Wake-Up setting in BIOS to use this feature.
+You must also have a LAN card with a Wake-on-LAN connector and cable.